-Just as you User Experience and Information Architecture designers are beginning to enjoy a cosy working method, that involves drawing static wireframes, the game changed yet again with the arrival of Rich Internet Applications (RIA).
+Just as your User Experience and Information Architecture designers were beginning to enjoy a cosy working method, which involved drawing static wireframes, the game changed again with the arrival of Rich Internet Applications (RIA).

 Technology tends to move faster than our design skills.
 Whether it’s AJAX, Flex, PHP etc., it became a challenge to improve the usability of these new applications.
 Wireframes and prototypes have thus become increasingly important in the realm of design.

 Show, don’t tell

 For complex RIA, prototypes are definitely the best way to express the structure, flows and layout of information.
 However, if you have a tight schedule, it might be better to start by ‘explaining’ to the client a narrative using a simple wireframe, before moving on to more functional prototypes.

 When wireframing RIA, a key step is to define ‘personas‘, meaning all the types of user behavior.
 Improving usability usually means imagining different narratives according to personas, and guiding users through tasks according to their needs and context.

 When using a low-fidelity wireframe to illustrate dynamic information like RIA, it’s essential to narrate the information.
 In other words, it’s best to build stories to illustrate non-linear apps.

 This low-fidelity, narrative approach is actually a good way to introduce new ideas to clients.
 Presenting one dimension of information at a time allows clients to focus on one particular aspect of design, avoiding confusion and misunderstandings.
 The key here is to focus on general patterns and not the details.